Scheduled MonumentsEnglandA pair of acoustic mirrors at Fan Bay

 What is A pair of acoustic mirrors at Fan Bay?

-A pair of acoustic mirrors at Fan Bay is a World War II defensive structure located near Dover in Kent.
+The acoustic mirrors at Fan Bay are a pair of concrete structures constructed during the First World War as part of Britain's coastal defence against aerial attack.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1442235.

 Who is responsible for protecting A pair of acoustic mirrors at Fan Bay?